-The proper tire inflation pressures are listed in your owner’s manual and on your VIN label.
-You can opt to put your bike on front and rear stands, lifts, or dollies to keep your motorcycle upright the entire winter.
+Your owner’s manual and VIN label lists the proper tire inflation pressures.
+You can put your bike on front and rear stands, lifts, or dollies to keep your motorcycle upright all winter.
 This will also relieve pressure on the tires.

-If you elect not to use a lift, move the motorcycle at least once a month to prevent flat spots on the tires.
+If you do not use a lift, move the motorcycle at least once a month to prevent flat spots on the tires.

 Start with the dirtiest part of your bike.
-That means the chain and brakes.
+That means the chain (if your bike is equipped with one) and brakes.
 You'll want a grunge brush and an O-ring safe degreaser for your chain.

 For your brakes, you'll want a disc cleaner.
 Inspect everything while cleaning so that you don't discover any surprises during the spring.
 After that, wash and dry your bike.
-You especially want to do this if you're going to cover your motorcycle because any moisture on your motorcycle can cause corrosion and mold.
+You especially want to do this if you cover your motorcycle because any moisture on your motorcycle can cause corrosion and mold.

 Taking care of your chain before storage will extend its life.

-Every 500 miles of street riding and every 200 miles of adventure/off-road riding should be followed with cleaning and waxing/lubricating of your bike's chain.
+Every 500 miles of street riding and every 200 miles of adventure/off-road riding should be followed by cleaning and waxing/lubricating your bike's chain.
 Follow the guidance in your owner’s manual.

 Begin by warming your chain with roughly five miles of riding.
 This will allow the lube to dissolve more effectively and enter the O-ring chain.
 Wipe off any unnecessary wax or lube.

-Belt drives tend to be cleaner than chain drives and require minimal inspection and adjustment.
-Before putting your bike away for the winter, inspect both the inside and outside of the belt, and looks for chips, cuts, fraying, or missing teeth.
+Belt drives are cleaner than chain drives and require minimal inspection and adjustment.
+Before putting your bike away for the winter, inspect the inside and outside of the belt and look for chips, cuts, fraying, or missing teeth.

 As is the case with a chain drive, proper tension is important.
 Be sure you consult the owner’s or service manual for the slack specification, measuring technique, and point at which to take the measurement.

 You'll want to stuff any openings in your bike so that creatures don't make their homes in them.
-This is especially important if you're keeping your bike outside or in a barn.
+This is especially important when keeping your bike outside or in a barn.